EspadaSer/Gerberzip/README.md

 - Run Gerberzip.reg.
 Accept all the windows.
 This will create the context menu on windows to easily access the program at any time.
 - Copy Gerberzip.exe and place it on C:\ .
 - The program will be ready to use.
 Now you can just right click a project folder and left click on @Gerberzip to run it.
+- A zip file will be created with the name of the selected folder and it will contain the gerber and nc drill files.
+The zip will be created on the same folder the selected project is.

 ## Credits